genilab/genilab.github.io/exercises.md

 ### [Home](./index.md) | [Projects](./projects.md) | [Publications](./knowledge.md) | [Education](./knowledge.md#education) | [Team](./people.html) | [Collaborate](./collaborate.md)

+### Work in progress

+This page wil be restructured to support the exercises presented in the [Education modules, Courses and Tutorials](./knowledge.md) being provided by the Lab (see [Education])
 ## Exercises

 These exercises are designed to reflect real-world business scenarios and challenges, showcasing how Generative Intelligence Systems are applied across diverse industries.
 You will gain hands-on experience by working with solutions grounded in industry-standard frameworks and best practices.